 Every shipper with an e-commerce component knows that customer buying patterns are inherently volatile.

-The recent, global outbreak of the COVID-19 disease has amplified that volatility to an extreme degree.
+The COVID-19 pandemic has amplified that volatility to an extreme degree.
 To manage that volatility, shippers must do everything possible to stay on top of inventory management and prepare for potential warehouse challenges.

 Adopting these strategies, though potentially difficult to implement, can help safeguard your operations and keep your supply chain moving.